 2 cups of Quick Rolled Oats or whizzed Whole Oats

 1/2 cup combined of Linseed, Sunflower, Pumpkin Seeds or Chia Seeds

 1/4 Chopped Dates

 1 Tbsp Honey, Brown Rice Syrup or Maple Syrup

 You can also add or replace any nuts, seeds or powders you have in your pantry.
 I normally add Maca Powder for a vitamin boost and Psyllium Husk for added fibre if I have some.
 Get creative and use up what you have - just as long as you have the oats as a base you are good to go.

 1. Chop the fruit up into quite small sizes and pop into a saucepan with about 1/2 cup of water in the base.
 You don't want too much water in there and them covered completely as then your fruit gets a little too soggy.
 Cook for 10-15 minutes until soft.

 2. While your fruit is cooking chop your dates and then mix all of the other ingredients in a big bowl.

-3. Either in another sauce pan or the one you have used to cook your fruit melt the honey and coconut oil until a liquid.
+3. Either in another sauce pan or the one you have used to cook your fruit melt your sweetener and coconut oil/butter until a liquid.

 4. Mix the honey and coconut oil liquid in with the dried ingredients and mix thoroughly making sure the moisture is really mixed in well.